 - 1. Insurance risk

-- Market risk
+- 2. Market risk

-- 3 Credit risk
+- 3. Credit risk

 - 4. Liquidity risk

-23.1 Insurance risk
+22.1 Insurance risk

-Insurance risk consists of underwriting and pricing risks which relate to inadequate pricing of insurance products as well as reserving risk which relates to the potential inadequacy of claims provision.
+Insurance risk consists of underwriting and pricing risks which relate to inadequate pricing of insurance products (potential inadequacy of insurance premiums) as well as reserving risk which relates to the potential inadequacy of claims provision.